nephio-project/docs/content/en/docs/guides/contributor-guides/unit-testing-mockery.md

 10. Client:
 ```

-Generate a mock implementation of the go interface Client in the external package
+Generate a mock implementation of the Go interface Client in the external package
 *sigs.k8s.io/controller-runtime/pkg/client*.

 ```go